Fatema-Alhelli/Snap-Bite.app/README.md

 **Snap-Bite** is an AI-powered recipe assistant that helps users decide what to cook using the ingredients they already have at home.

-The user can **take a photo or upload an image of ingredients**, and Snap-Bite uses an object detection model to identify the ingredients in the image.
-The detected ingredients are then matched with a recipe database to suggest suitable meals.
+Users can **take a photo, upload an image, speak, or type their ingredients**.
+Snap-Bite identifies or receives the ingredients and matches them with recipes from its recipe database to suggest suitable meals.

 > **Make cooking easier, faster, and more inspiring — using what you already have.**